-Gym could be monotonous so here’s Tabata to add some newness to your daily exercise routine.
-Discovered by Japanese scientist Dr. Izumi Tabata and a team of researchers from the National Institute of Fitness and Sports in Tokyo, Tabata training is something which can be tried by everyone.
+The gym workout could be monotonous so here’s Tabata to add some newness to your daily exercise routine.
+Discovered by Japanese scientist Dr Izumi Tabata and a team of researchers from the National Institute of Fitness and Sports in Tokyo, Tabata training is something which can be tried by everyone.
 A style developed to train Olympic speed skaters.

 Tabata workout is high-intensity interval training that lasts for four minutes but it’s likely to be one of the longest four minutes you’ve ever endured.

 The structure of the exercise program is as follows:

 - Complete 8 rounds

 Pushing yourself as hard as you can for 20 seconds and resting for 10 seconds is how it is performed.
 This is called one set and this comprises eight sets of each exercise.

 Many variations of exercises can be added to the sets like you could do squats, push-ups, burpees or any other exercise that works on large muscle groups.